There are all kinds of things that you must keep track of when you’re going fishing.

 Feeding Times

-Fish are often more active in regards to feeding when the atmospheric pressure is changing.
+Fish are often more active with feeding when the atmospheric pressure is changing.

 They tend to feed more right before a storm as well as when it’s moving out.
 Keep an eye on the barometric pressure, because both of these times will be prime time for going fishing.